michaelcpuckett/express-worker/README.md

 ## Installation

-After calling `navigator.serviceWorker.register` in a client script, you can create an ExpressWorker app in the service worker file like this:
+Create an ExpressWorker app instance at the top level of a service worker file:

 ```ts
 import { ExpressWorker } from '@express-worker/app';